 What Does Non-GMO Mean?

-Products that are non-GMO are exactly what they sound like — they are made without using genetically modified ingredients.
+Non-GMO foods are exactly what they sound like — they’re made without using genetically modified ingredients.

 Many countries, including those in the European Union, require GMO labeling for foods containing these ingredients.
 The United States is not one of them — yet.